Kamado’s are hands-down a great barbecue. They’re versatile, durable and make some darn good food. But, they’re pretty pricey…

 The Classic I is the entry-level model of the popular Kamado Joe’s range of high-fired ceramic kamados.

-Coming complete with the highly demanded Divide and Conquer Cooking System, Kontrol Tower, slide out ash drawer, and, ingenious Advanced-Multi Panel firebox, everything you need to grill, smoke, bake and roast is included in the base price.
-And, the results are next-level!
+Coming complete with the highly demanded Divide and Conquer Cooking System, slide out ash drawer, and, ingenious Advanced-Multi Panel firebox, the Kamado Joe Classic I doesn’t have all the fancy features of the Classic II and Classic III.

 For anyone on a budget, or, who’s looking for a value for money kamado, the Classic I couldn’t be a better solution!

 But, if you’re interested in seeing what the next level up gets you, check out our Kamado Joe I vs II comparison.

 Kamado Joe is a well-established player in the kamado market.
 Competing with the industry favorite, The Big Green Egg, Kamado Joe have relied on using innovation to help them stand out from the crowd.

 Not only are Kamado Joe’s attractively-priced, they’ve taken one of the most traditional forms of outdoor cooking and made it easier and more versatile by letting you add advanced features like WiFi and electronically-controlled rotisseries.

 They’re 110% our favorite kamado out there.
 And, their fans agree.
 Durable, high-quality and just overall better, Kamado Joe still manages to be one of the best value for money kamados on the market.

 The Classic I is Kamado Joe’s entry-level model.

 Ease of use: